Free Floating Vinyl Floors

-Along with products like wood and laminate plank that can be installed over existing floor coverings or subfloors without adhesives, offerings include “floating floors” with wood-look plank or sheet vinyl.
-Although some carpet tile can be installed without adhesives (glueless), this page is dedicated to resilient flooring options.
+Along with products like wood and laminate plank that can be installed over existing floor coverings or subfloors without adhesives, offerings include commercial “floating floors” with wood-look plank or sheet vinyl.
+Although some carpet tile can be installed without adhesives (glueless), this page is dedicated to resilient free floating vinyl floor options.

 Vinyl Wood-Look Planks & Tile

 Products such as Armstrong’s Luxe Plank are installed when individual planks adhere to each other and not the floor.
 You can install over some existing flooring or prepared subfloor.
 Plank installation is quick, and a window of open time is available to release and reposition planks during installation.
 Because planks tightly adhere to each other, they create a water-resistant floor and this is a great option for high, topical moisture areas when the perimeter is caulked.
 Manufacturers offer realistic wood visuals making this an excellent maintenance upgrade over traditional wood plank or parquet floor covering.

 EarthWerks offers vinyl plank with both wood and stone visuals.
 LinkWerks™ floating luxury vinyl plank and tile is available with glueless click technology called Rapid Clic™ or select auto-adhesive Firm Loc™.
 These products can be installed over some existing hard-surface floor coverings provided the subfloor is smooth.
 Its easy installation procedures and make it another choice for cost-effective renovations.

 Continental Flooring Company also offers its Ironwood vinyl plank with several wood-look visuals manufactured with an interlocking system for easy installation.
 After installation, it can be walked on right away so you can turnover renovated areas more quickly.
 Other key attributes include a silencing layer, dimensional stability and 72% recycled content.

 Free Floating Sheet Vinyl Floor Options